kamil-mech/seneca-db-test-harness/README.md

       { name: 'well-app', path: __dirname + '/well/.', testTarget: true }
     ],
     deploymode: 'series', // 'series' or 'parallel'
-    testpath: __dirname + '/well/' // it will npm test in this location }
+  }
 }
 ```